FindMySchool LogoFindMySchool

 On travel, the practical reality is that many families will walk from nearby streets or use short car journeys at drop off and pick up.
 If you rely on buses or have a longer commute, it is worth doing a trial run at peak times because local traffic patterns can materially change the experience of the school day.

-Rosa Street Primary and Nursery Academy suits families who want a structured, supportive primary with strong core outcomes, clear routines, and wraparound care that actually fits working hours.
-The academic evidence points to above average KS2 performance, particularly in reading and maths, alongside a school wide push to make foundation subjects as consistently secure as the basics.
+Rosa Street Primary and Nursery Academy suits families who want a structured, supportive primary with secure core outcomes, clear routines, and wraparound care that actually fits working hours.
+The current KS2 evidence shows 70% reaching the combined expected standard, with reading, maths and GPS expected standards all at 80%, alongside a school wide push to make foundation subjects as consistently secure as the basics.
 The limiting factor is admission, and the best matched families are those who plan early, engage with the local authority process, and value both aspiration and practical pastoral support.

 Rosa Street is judged Good at its last graded inspection, and a February 2025 inspection confirmed it has maintained standards.
-In 2024, 77.67% of pupils met the expected standard in reading, writing and maths combined, above the England average of 62%, with reading and maths both at 80% expected standard.
+In the 2024-25 / 2025 dataset, 70% of pupils met the expected standard in reading, writing and maths combined, with reading, maths and GPS all at 80% expected standard.

 Primary places are allocated through Durham’s coordinated admissions process, using the published oversubscription criteria for the local authority area and the school’s arrangements.
 The school’s own admissions information directs parents to Durham County Council for the formal arrangements.